The Vault of Soho

 Soho’s not short of cocktail bars, but Milroy’s has lit a bright new spark in its underground cavern.
 The Vault is quality you can bank on.

 Access to the Vault is gained by passing through an unassuming bookcase, secretly standing at the back of Milroy's of Soho - London's oldest whisky shop.
 Yes, there is a whisky shop above meaning whisky lovers will be spoiled for choice.
 Fancy a classy cocktail?
-Just slip through the bookcase and down to The Vault where there is a cocktail to please any taste buds (as long as those taste buds like alcohol, obviously).
+Just slip through the bookcase and down to The Vault where there is a cocktail to please any taste buds.

 Users say (35)